sqlmapproject/sqlmap/Usage.md

 Switch: `--save`

 It is possible to save the command line options to a configuration INI file.
 The generated file can then be edited and passed to sqlmap with the `-c` option as explained above.

-### Act in non-interactive mode

-Switch: `--batch`

-If you want sqlmap to run as a batch tool, without any user's interaction  when sqlmap requires it, you can force that by using `--batch` switch.
-This will leave sqlmap to go with a default behaviour whenever user's input would be required.

 ## Miscellaneous